 NY Small Claims Court- you can afford an attorney!

 My name is Paul Matthews.
 I enjoy representing people in NY small claims court in addition to my matrimonial and family law practice.
 Although the Small Claims Court is designed to be user friendly so that you can sue without using a lawyer, the Court’s jurisdiction now goes up to $10,000.00, which means that you should consider having a small claims attorney represent you on “larger” cases.

-You must file your small claims court case in the county where the defendant resides or has an office, not where you reside.
+You must file your small claims court case in the county where the defendant resides, works, or has an office, not where you reside.
 Also, you will have to come to court yourself, unless you are a corporation with an employee who has full knowledge of the facts, or there is some other very unusual situation.
 Also, to my knowledge, none of the NYC Small Claims Courts allow an appearance by telephone or allow witnesses to testify by telephone.